 1. Strengthening identity of inter-state migrant workers through facilitating access to identity documents and social connect with the city.

-2. Need based access to government schemes through our Workers Facilitation Centres as well as advocacy and ensuring optimum benefits.
+2. Need based access to government schemes through our Workers Facilitation Centres, leveraging Government Infrastructure as well as advocacy and ensuring optimum benefits.

 3. Facilitating better work conditions in the informal sector through negotiations and capacity building.